grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 An alert's label set can contain three types of labels:

-- Labels from the datasource,
-- Custom labels specified in the alert rule,
-- A series of reserved labels, such as `alertname` or `grafana_folder`.

-### Custom Labels

-Custom labels are additional labels configured manually in the alert rule.
+- Data source query labels.
+For example, if you are monitoring temperature readings and each time series for these readings has a sensor_id, and a location label.
+These labels are used to provide additional context or dimensions to the metric data, helping to differentiate between different time series.

+- Labels that are automatically added by Grafana (i.e. alertname and grafana_folder).
+These are Grafana reserved labels.

+- Labels that you define yourself to help filter data in your alert rules.
+  You can also template labels.
+For example in your alert rule, you could add a label that uses templating to create more dynamic and customizable alerting.
+E.g. `environment` `=` `{{ your text/template }}`.

+{{<admonition type="note">}}
 Ensure the label set for an alert does not have two or more labels with the same name.
-If a custom label has the same name as a label from the datasource then it will replace that label.
-However, should a custom label have the same name as a reserved label then the custom label will be omitted from the alert.
+If a label has the same name as a label from the data source then it will replace that label.
+However, should a label have the same name as a reserved label then the label will be omitted from the alert.
+{{</admonition>}}

 {{< collapse title="Key format" >}}